Home ›

 Texas courtrooms expect respectful, conservative attire.
 The court does not require a suit, but appearance matters to the people deciding your case.

-Wear: button-down shirt or blouse, slacks or a knee-length skirt or dress, closed-toed shoes.
+Wear: a collared shirt or blouse, slacks or a knee-length skirt or dress, and closed-toed shoes.

 Avoid: shorts, tank tops, hats, sunglasses, anything with profanity or imagery referencing alcohol or drugs.